 Peak load, the hour in which electricity demand is the highest across a utility’s system, drives a utility’s future infrastructure investment plans.
 When and how high a system peaks in a given year varies year-to-year, usually driven by things like weather and economic conditions.
 For instance, for 2020 utilities are already seeing potential load impacts of the ongoing COVID-19 pandemic.

 In the Southern Alliance for Clean Energy’s (SACE) latest report, Seasonal Electricity Demand in the Southeast we analyzed historical demand data across the Southeast from 1998-2018 to identify key trends in how and when utilities are peaking.
-These trends will be discussed in our upcoming webinar on the report on April 7.
+These trends were discussed in our webinar on the report on April 7.
 This blog also provides an overview of three of those trends.